 We'll be asking important questions in the days ahead.
 For example, are there intellectual areas that we need to make a priority for investment?
 Are there intellectual areas that no longer best serve the needs of our students?
 How do we strike the right balance between disciplinary and interdisciplinary work?
 What does it mean to be a "global," "affordable," "sustainable" and an "intellectually challenging" liberal arts college?
 How will new technology impact the way we teach and deliver information?
 How will we know reliably whether or when learning is taking place?

 Clearly we have much hard work ahead.
 But it will all be worth it.
 Because after all the dust settles, it will be GREY MATTER that MATTERS most in the end.
 And how will we really know that we achieved academic excellence and prominence on a national scale?
-Well it won't be from only seeing our name in the latest rankings by U.S.News & World Report, but more importantly when we read on our students' blogs that the main reason they chose Doane College was for its academic rigor and reputation.
+Well it won't be from only seeing our name in the latest rankings by U.S.News & World Report, but more importantly when we read on our students' blogs that the main reason they chose Doane University was for its academic rigor and reputation.
 And that they stayed for the faculty and academic support staff who challenged them intellectually every day; people who are equally passionate and committed to doing everything they can to help students succeed in life as well as in class.